Framization and Deframization

 The paper is organized as follows.
 Section 2 is dedicated to giving definitions and notational conventions to be used in a paper on {\it knot structures}; in particular, we introduce the monoid of set partitions, Jones and Brauer monoids, the Hecke and BMW algebras among others.
 Section 3 discusses the framization of some knot monoids.
 The definition of these framed monoids is inspired by the classic framed braid group, but the framing is now an integer modulo $d$.
-Several framed knot monoids are introduced by generators and relations.
 Now, a significant interpretation of the framings modulo $d$ is as beads on the thread that are counted modulo $d$.
 With this interpretation, a framed monoid with framings modulo $d$ is called an {\it abacus monoid}.
-We introduce and study in Subsection 3.3 the framed Jones and framed Brauer monoids (see Subsection 3.4) and two version of framed rook monoid, see Subsection 3.5.
-As a result, we calculate the cardinality of these monoids through their abacus versions: see Theorems \ref{theoremJdn}, \ref{theoremBrdn}, \ref{cardfRdn}, \ref{cardRdn}.
+We introduce in Subsection 3.3, by generators and relations, the framed Jones and framed Brauer monoids (see Subsection 3.4) and two version of framed rook monoid, see Subsection 3.5.
+We show that they are isomorphic to their abacus version and, as a byproduct, we calculate their cardinality: see Theorems \ref{propJdn}, \ref{Brauerabacus}, \ref{Rook1abacus}, \ref{Rookabacus}.

 Section 4 begins by introducing the notion of deframization, which is given in Definition \ref{deframizationdef}.
 In short, the deframization of a framized monoid $M_{d,n}$ is a procedure that builds from a monoid algebra $A$ of $M_{d,n}$ a certain quotient algebra $D(A)$, that turns out to be the monoid algebra of the ramified (tied) monoid of $M$.
-Then it is shown how the procedure works for the framizations of the rook monoids, the Jones and Brauer monoids: see Theorem \ref{Drook}, \ref{TheoD(Jdn)} and Theorem \ref{DBrauer}, respectively.
+Then it is shown how the procedure works for the framizations of the rook monoids, the Jones and Brauer monoids.

 In Section 5 we try to extend the notion of framization and deframization to algebras which are deformations of the monoid algebras considered in this paper.
 Thus, we prove that, besides the bt-algebra, the Temperley-Lieb algebra admits a tied version with two parameters that can be recovered by deframization of a framed algebra with $d$ parameters.
 The BMW algebra, which is a deformation of the Brauer monoid algebra, does not admit a framization but a tied version, which is in fact a deformation of the tied Brauer monoid algebra obtained by deframization.